tonikarttunen/LocationAwareAppProject/README.md

 # READ ME

+*I developed this app for my [Bachelor's thesis](http://tonikarttunen.com/about/bachelorsthesis/).*

-This app allows the user to find points of interest nearby.
+The app allows the user to find points of interest nearby.
 You can select whether to use the new Apple Local Search API, Foursquare API v.2 or Google Places API to find local search results.
 It is also possible to use this app to check in to Foursquare places.